Unravelling the ocean’s secrets

 ‘We’ve now added as much human-produced nitrogen to the system as was there naturally,’ she explains.

-At a local scale, this can result in farm run-off that over-nitrifies the immediate surrounds, particularly rivers, a form of pollution that causes algal blooms and oxygen dead-zoned in fresh water and marine systems.
+At a local scale, this can result in farm run-off that over-nitrifies the immediate surrounds, particularly rivers, a form of pollution that causes algal blooms and oxygen dead-zones in fresh water and marine systems.

 In its active gaseous form — nitrous dioxide — contributes considerably to climate disruption.
 This greenhouse gas originates from farming practices, including synthetic fertiliser use and rotting crop residue, and has 300 times more powerful a global warming effect than carbon dioxide.